Cuyahoga Valley

 NASA's Scientific Visualization Studio

-On Monday, April 8, 2024 Cuyahoga Valley National Park will experience a total solar eclipse.
+On Monday, April 8, 2024 Cuyahoga Valley National Park experienced a total solar eclipse.
 A total eclipse occurs when the moon appears to totally obscure the sun.
 On average, this occurs somewhere on Earth only once every 1.5 years.
 The last total solar eclipse visible in Ohio was in 1806.
 The next one to pass over Ohio is predicted for 2099.

-When Is It?
+When Was It?

 Safe Eclipse Viewing